joshuacappella/duplicate-record-clustering-algorithms/README.md

 ## Project Description

 The goal of this project was to find duplicate entries in Kardia's database after the duplicate entries have already been made in less complexity than O(n<sup>2</sup>) time.
+Make sure to check the Wiki tab on this repo for further documentation.

 ## Project Features